Small time Chung-type LIL for L\'{e}vy processes: Main results

-Let us explain the quantities occurring in Theorem~\ref{t2} in more detail.
-The main observation is that the proof for the small deviation estimates in \cite{AD09} (Theorem~1.5) can be used directly for any $t>0$ to obtain the following proposition.
+Let us explain the quantities appearing in Corollary~\ref{cort2} in more detail.
+The main observation is that the proof for the small deviation estimates in Aurzada and Dereich \cite{AD09} (Theorem~1.5) can be used directly for any $t>0$ to obtain the following proposition.

 \begin{proposition} Let $\Lambda_\eps$ be as defined in (\ref{eqn:quantitylambda}) and assume that $u_\eps$ is the solution of $\Lambda_\eps'(u_\eps)=0$.
-Then, with $F$ as in (\ref{eqn:quantitythef}), we have for all $t>0$ and all $\eps<1$
+Then, with $F$ as in (\ref{eqn:quantitythef}), we have, for all $t>0$ and all $\eps<1$,

 \end{proposition}